-- Shell: Fill utility sink with warm water not exceeding a temperature of 105° F (40.6° C).
+- A. Shell: Fill utility sink with warm water not exceeding a temperature of 105° F (40.6° C).
 Add cleaning product.
 Use a brush or sponge to wipe off contaminants, soot or dirt.
 Rinse with clean water.
 Wipe dry or air dry. - B. Components: Fill utility sink with warm water and cleaning product.
 Wash browpad, ratchet pad and ear covers.
-Can also be machine washed if put inside of a laundry bag.
 Air dry completely at room temperature. - C. Faceshield/Goggles: Fill utility sink with warm water with cleaning product.
 Clean faceshield with soft cloth and rinse with clean water.
 Dry with a soft sponge or cloth.
 Do not use abrasive solvents, or alcohol-based cleansers, as they may damage protective properties of the faceshield.